-The education is totally geared around the child and will work towards their strengths and help them with their weaknesses.
+The education is geared around the child and will work towards their strengths and help them with their weaknesses.
 The parents get to spend a lot of time at home with their children, so while the children are being educated they are also bonding with their children.
 The gifted children get to work as fast as they can, while the children who’re struggling get to spend all the time they need to stay caught up.

-PS: When it comes down to regular school versus homeschooling, a lot of the decision comes down to what will work best for you and your children.
+When it comes down to regular school versus homeschooling, a lot of the decision comes down to what will work best for you and your children.
 Not all children will work well with homeschool, and not all parents are cut out for homeschooling.

 Homeschooling is an educational method and philosophy that advocates learner-chosen activities as a primary means for learning.
 Homeschooling students learn through their natural life experiences including play, household responsibilities, personal interests and curiosity, internships and work experience, travel, books, elective classes, family, mentors, and social interaction.

 While homeschooling has been subject to widespread public debate, little media attention has been given to homeschooling in particular.
-Critics of homeschooling see it as an extreme educational philosophy, with concerns that homeschooled children will lack the social skills, structure, and motivation of their peers, while proponents of homeschooling say exactly the opposite is true—self-directed education in a natural environment better equips a child to handle the real world.
+Critics of homeschooling see it as an extreme educational philosophy, with concerns that homeschooled children will lack the social skills, structure, and motivation of their peers, while proponents of homeschooling say exactly the opposite is true — self-directed education in a natural environment better equips a child to handle the real world.

 Traditional home-schooling generally involves children following the same structured curriculum taught in schools, but from the comfort of their own homes, and at their own pace.

 - Children are natural learners: A fundamental premise of homeschooling is that curiosity is innate and that children want to learn.
-From this an argument can be made that institutionalizing children in a so-called factory model school is an inefficient use of the children’s time, because it requires each child to learn a specific subject matter in a particular manner, at a particular pace, and at a specific time regardless of that individual’s present or future needs, interests, goals, or any pre-existing knowledge he or she might have about the topic.
+From this, an argument can be made that institutionalizing children in a so-called factory model school is an inefficient use of the children’s time because it requires each child to learn a specific subject matter in a particular manner, at a particular pace, and at a specific time regardless of that individual’s present or future needs, interests, goals, or any pre-existing knowledge he or she might have about the topic.

 - Learning styles: Homeschoolers note that psychologists have documented many differences between children in the way they learn, and assert that homeschooling is better equipped to adapt to these differences.
 People vary in their learning styles, that is, how they acquire new information.
 Students have different learning needs.
 In a traditional school setting, teachers seldom evaluate an individual student differently from other students.
-While teachers often use different methods, this is sometimes haphazard and not always with regard to an individual student.
+While teachers often use different methods, this is sometimes haphazard and not always about an individual student.

 - Developmental differences: Developmental psychologists note that just as children reach growth milestones at different ages from each other, children are also prepared to learn different things at different ages.
 Traditional education requires all children to begin reading at the same time and do multiplication at the same time; they believe that some children cannot help but be bored because this was something that they had been ready to learn earlier, and even worse, some children cannot help but fail, because they are not yet ready for this new information being taught.